What’s Better, A Balloon Note Or Stepped Payments?

 - When a balloon payment is offered as part of seller financing, consider the strategy that you will sell the monthly payments and keep the balloon payment as an investment.

 - With the additional concerns of the balloon payment, the credit history of the note payor becomes more important in the eyes of the note investor.
-In the same way a property seller should be more vigilant about underwriting factors, before agreeing to a balloon note.
+From the same perspective, a property seller should be more vigilant about underwriting factors, before agreeing to a balloon note.

 - Looking ahead to the final payment when the balloon is due, remember that interest is paid in arrears.
 So the monthly payments pay for the previous month’s interest.
 Therefore the final payment will equal the total of the last monthly payment plus the balloon payment.